Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Results

-Figure~\ref{fig:single-sys-sytems-gap-width} provides a qualitative comparison of the fitted phase-composition profiles for six representative systems with different target miscibility gap widths for each model, respectively.
+Figure~\ref{fig:single-sys-systems-gap-width} provides a qualitative comparison of the fitted phase-composition profiles for six representative systems with different target miscibility gap widths for each model, respectively.
+The smallest-gap examples can appear close to single-phase behavior at the plotted scale, but they still contain a finite phase split.
+It is also important to note that the difference in absolute \gls{gmix} values between the predicted and true curves is not relevant since it can not be uniquely determined from the target phase compositions alone, and only the relative shape of the \gls{gmix} curve determines the predicted equilibrium state.
 The surrogate solver consistently displays substantially larger deviations from the specified target equilibrium compositions and frequently produces thermodynamically inconsistent equilibrium composition predictions, with violations of the extremum principle, i.e., the predicted configuration is unstable, and not even metastable.
-Even the satisfaction of simple physical laws, like the conservation of mass can not be guaranteed for the surrogate solver.
+Even the satisfaction of simple physical laws, like the conservation of mass, cannot be guaranteed for the surrogate solver.
 An example of this failure is shown in the SI.

 Notably, for several systems, the surrogate predictions appear to have converged, yielding surrogate predictions exactly on target, yet to entirely incorrect solutions, indicating that the learned model provides stable gradients but not ones that point toward the equilibrium state.
 Similar limitations were also highlighted in~\cite{mitsos2009bilevel} for local methods optimizing iso-activity for fitting NRTL parameters.
 By comparison, the DISCOMAX solver with Hessian loss produces qualitatively accurate (close to the target) and, as guaranteed, thermodynamically consistent predictions, also for the worst-performing instances.
 Furthermore, we note a systematic difficulty in capturing very narrow miscibility gaps with high precision, which is a common problem also in traditional parametric \gls{gE} models~\cite{de1988thermodynamics}.